 - Set up an information booth at city hall or a local hardware store.

-- Visit a school and give a presentation about building safety.
+- Visit your local school and give presentations about building safety.

 - Send a news release to your local newspapers, radio stations and television networks to encourage local media to cover BSM activities.

 - Share information with your public information officers, city managers or mayors.
 Ask if they'd be willing to appear on a talk/community information show through your local television or radio stations.
 Include a call-in, question-and-answer session as part of the program to generate even more interest.